Edward-okoto/Introduction-to-JENKINS/README.md

 sudo apt update
 ```

-The command is used on Debian-based systems (like Ubuntu) to refresh the package lists from the repositories.
+- The command is used on Debian-based systems (like Ubuntu) to refresh the package lists from the repositories.
 This means it downloads the latest package information, allowing you to see if there are newer versions available.
 It’s an essential step before installing or upgrading packages to ensure you're working with the most current information on available software.

  ![](./img/k1.png)

-**Install JDK**
+**Install (java) JDK**